-Interdisciplinary PhD in Humanities and Social Sciences is a joint programme offered by the Faculty of Social Sciences and the Faculty of Arts in collaboration with the Academy of Music, the Faculty of Mathematics and Physics, the Faculty of Computer and Information Science, and the Faculty of Theology.
+Interdisciplinary PhD in Humanities and Social Sciences is a joint program offered by the Faculty of Social Sciences and the Faculty of Arts in collaboration with the Academy of Music, the Faculty of Mathematics and Physics, the Faculty of Computer and Information Science, and the Faculty of Theology.

-The Academy’s research group joins the scientists and researchers who deal with research questions in the fields of subject-related teaching methods, musicology, music theory, composition and the performance of music.
-Its aim is to create new knowledge and produce new works of art, which can be directly translated into classroom practice, which can enrich music and cultural life of the general population on the national scale or which can be used to represent the country’s research activity abroad.
+The Academy’s research group joins the scientists and researchers who deal with research questions in the fields of subject-related teaching methods, musicology, music theory, composition, and the performance of music.
+Its aim is to create new knowledge and produce new works of art, which can be directly translated into classroom practice, which can enrich music and cultural life of the general population on the national scale, or which can be used to represent the country’s research activity abroad.
 Furthermore, its findings open up numerous possibilities for interdisciplinary connections, which improve the quality of life, forge the national identity and enhance the country’s global competitiveness.
-The research group is involved in undergraduate and postgraduate programmes in the field of music.
-Its members collaborate in Slovenian and international projects, programme groups and research networks, participate in academic conferences and symposia home and abroad, and take part in music performing projects.
+The research group is involved in undergraduate and postgraduate programs in the field of music.
+Its members collaborate in Slovenian and international projects, program groups, and research networks, participate in academic conferences and symposia home and abroad and take part in music performing projects.

 The Division of Music History organizes annual symposia on notable Slovenian composers and music performers and publishes the proceedings in the theme issue of The Journal of Music Education.

 The Academy published a special edition of Beethoven’s sixth symphony called the “Ljubljana Facsimile”, which was given and dedicated to the Ljubljana Philharmonic Society by Beethoven himself when he was elected an honorary member in 1819.